tarwn/lessthandot-hugo/blogs/content/posts/2011-09-20-using-code-katas-to-improve.md

 ### No Loss

-The last benefit to a programming kata is we can throw it away when we&#8217;re done or even stop it halfway and simply delete it.
+The last benefit to a programming kata is we can throw it away when we're done or even stop it halfway and simply delete it.
 Whatever aspect we have chosen to focus on or challenge ourselves with, this is still a small bit of practice code.
-Rather than trying to learn something new with a piece of code we will eventually have to support, we can play in a sandbox and put it away when we&#8217;re done.
+Rather than trying to learn something new with a piece of code we will eventually have to support, we can play in a sandbox and put it away when we're done.

 ## Where Can You Start